Medically reviewed by Drugs.com. Last updated on Jun 2, 2020.

-<1% (Limited to important or life-threatening): Alopecia, cholesteatoma, conjunctivitis, duodenal ulcer (may be severe with complications), dysgeusia, episcleritis, erythema, erosive esophagitis, esophageal perforation, esophageal stenosis, esophageal ulcer, esophagitis, exacerbation of asthma, femur fracture (low energy fractures, including subtrochanteric and diaphyseal), hypersensitivity reaction (includes angioedema and urticaria), hypocalcemia (symptomatic), joint swelling, malaise, oropharyngeal ulcer, osteonecrosis of the jaw (generally associated with tooth extraction and/or local infection with delayed healing), peripheral edema, scleritis, skin rash (occasionally with photosensitivity), Stevens-Johnson syndrome, toxic epidermal necrolysis, uveitis, vertigo, weakness
+<1%, postmarketing, and/or case reports: Alopecia, conjunctivitis, dizziness, duodenal ulcer (may be severe with complications), dysgeusia, episcleritis, erythema, erosive esophagitis, esophageal perforation, esophageal stenosis, esophageal ulcer, esophagitis, exacerbation of asthma, femur fracture (low-energy fractures, including subtrochanteric and diaphyseal), fever, hypersensitivity reaction (includes angioedema and urticaria), hypocalcemia (symptomatic), joint swelling, malaise, oropharyngeal ulcer; osteonecrosis of the jaw, peripheral edema, pruritus, scleritis, skin rash (occasionally with photosensitivity), Stevens-Johnson syndrome, toxic epidermal necrolysis, uveitis, vertigo, weakness

 Concerns related to adverse effects:

-• Bone fractures: Atypical femur fractures have been reported in patients receiving bisphosphonates.
+• Bone fractures: Atypical femur fractures (AFF) have been reported in patients receiving bisphosphonates.
 The fractures include subtrochanteric femur (bone just below the hip joint) and diaphyseal femur (long segment of the thigh bone).
 Some patients experience prodromal pain weeks or months before the fracture occurs.
-It is unclear if bisphosphonate therapy is the cause for these fractures, although the majority of cases have been reported in patients not taking bisphosphonates, and in patients receiving glucocorticoids.
-Patients receiving long-term (>3 to 5 years) therapy may be at an increased risk (Adler 2016; NOF [Cosman 2014]); however, benefits of therapy (when used for osteoporosis) generally outweigh absolute risk of AFF within the first 5 years of treatment, especially in patients with high fracture risk (Adler 2016; ES [Eastell 2019]).
+It is unclear if bisphosphonate therapy is the cause for these fractures; AFFs have also been reported in patients not taking bisphosphonates, and in patients receiving glucocorticoids.
+Patients receiving long-term (>3 to 5 years) bisphosphonate therapy may be at an increased risk (Adler 2016; NOF [Cosman 2014]); however, benefits of therapy (when used for osteoporosis) generally outweigh absolute risk of AFF within the first 5 years of treatment, especially in patients with high fracture risk (Adler 2016; ES [Eastell 2019]).
 Patients presenting with thigh or groin pain with a history of receiving bisphosphonates should be evaluated for femur fracture.
 Consider interrupting bisphosphonate therapy in patients who develop a femoral shaft fracture; assess for fracture in the contralateral limb.

-• Gastrointestinal mucosa irritation: May cause irritation to upper gastrointestinal mucosa.
+• GI mucosa irritation: May cause irritation to upper GI mucosa.
 Esophagitis, dysphagia, esophageal ulcers, esophageal erosions, and esophageal stricture (rare) have been reported with oral bisphosphonates; risk increases in patients unable to comply with dosing instructions.
 Use with caution in patients with dysphagia, esophageal disease, gastritis, duodenitis, or ulcers (may worsen underlying condition).
 Discontinue use if new or worsening symptoms develop.

 • Hypocalcemia: Hypocalcemia has been reported with the use of bisphosphonates.
 Prior to therapy initiation, hypocalcemia must be corrected; ensure adequate calcium and vitamin D intake.